27 of The Most Beautiful Greek Islands

 Powered by GetYourGuide

-While exploring inland, meander your way around the six villages on Milos to fully immerse yourself in everything this exquisite island has to offer.
+While exploring inland, meander your way around the six villages on Milos to fully immerse yourself in everything this exquisite island offers.
 Popular villages you cannot miss are Adamas, Plaka and Pollonia.
-While you’re at it, give their seafood a taste – it’ll be some of the freshest you’ve tasted in your life.
+While you’re at it, taste their seafood – it’ll be some of the freshest you’ve tasted in your life.

 You can get around Milos easily by public buses, renting an ATV or a car.